rolodato/har-online/README.markdown

 ## How it works

 Files are modified to add padding (JSONP) and uploaded as anonymous, private gists over TLS.
+[RawGit](https://rawgit.com/) links are used to supply the correct MIME types.

 ## TODO